Our High School produces the complete individual who, upon graduation, is ready to take on a world of opportunities.

 The High School program at Saint Demetrios Prep offers hands-on college preparatory course work through our internal Advance Placement program and our University/College alliance program.
 We strive for experiences that equip our students to be pioneers, challenging themselves and each other as they develop life skills that prepare them for their roles as the world’s future leaders.

 Students in the High School master challenging high school coursework, whether in our accelerated level curriculum, honors courses or through advance placement.
 All our classes are tailored to their individual learning style and needs to ensure success.
 Our math program is segmented via our students aptitude, with our accelerated Freshmen starting with Geometry and our sophomores with Algebra 2.
 Our literature program rests with the foundation of the classics in American, British and Greek literature across genres, generating mastery of language and composition skills.

-Our laboratory studies and studio programs offer extensive, hands on opportunities in mathematics, computer science and robotics and engineering, biology and chemistry sciences, visual arts and performing arts.
+Our Science and Stem laboratory offers extensive, hands on opportunities in mathematics, computer science and robotics and engineering, biology and chemistry sciences, visual arts and performing arts.

 Our students learn by experiencing.
 Our courses include a myriad of opportunities outside the classroom.
 In addition, our seniors have the opportunity for dual enrollment at a local partner colleges to pursue independent study programs and apprenticeships.